Isfand/rcb/docs/QA.md

 E.G mac or windows support:\
 https://github.com/oberblastmeister/trashy \
 https://github.com/umlx5h/gtrash

+There also 'gio trash', but it doesn't exist on Windows or Mac, also the requirements on operating systems like FreeBSD require over 600mb worth of dependencies.
+I.E gvfs.
+This is significantly smaller in size and adds more features.
+For one you can just use literal SQL to query files.
+Instead of using POSIX file utilities, which otherwise wouldn't exist on Windows.

 ## 3. Why use build2 instead of defacto cmake.
 3.1.
 I like build2 because it's better in almost every way except for the lack of IDE integration.